Krishnamohan-Yerrabilli/Articles/cl8t4jcxx000209lc7t5pf2qt.md

 It's crucial to understand that Kubernetes namespaces are not the same as Linux kernel namespaces.

-Kernel, Namespaces divide operating systems into virtual operating systems called containers.
+Kernel and Namespaces divide operating systems into virtual operating systems called containers.

 Kubernetes Namespaces Divide Kubernetes clusters into virtual clusters, which you might call Namespaces. 😌